cphoover/multiLine/README.md

 To DO
 =========
+* Provide Template Support via underscore.js
-Fork uglify-js to preserve comments. or create build task to convert
+* Fork uglify-js to preserve comments. or create build task to convert